 4. Build on those areas that cater to your customer’s desires.

 Important Points to Keep When Trying to Please Your Customers

 - Everyone thinks differently and experiences things uniquely.

 - Customer feedback is an essential part of running a business, but the way you interpret those results is critical.

-- You can’t please everyone, so please those that you can and you’ll end up pleasing more customers.
+- You can’t please everyone, so please, those you can, and you’ll end up satisfying more customers.

-- When you combine your strengths and the desires of the majority of your customers, you’ll be able to create a better, stronger business.
+- When you combine your strengths and the desires of the majority of your customers, you’ll create a better, more substantial business.